GoogleCloudPlatform/cloud-foundation-fabric/cloud-operations/asset-inventory-feed-remediation/README.md

 ## Testing the example

-Several commands are available in the terraform outputs to allow you to finish configuring and test the example:
+The terraform outputs generate preset `gcloud` commands that you can copy and run in the console, to complete configuration and test the example:

 - `feed_create` is run once to create the feed, as there's currently no Terraform resource available for Cloud Asset feeds
 - `subscription_pull` shows messages in the PubSub queue, to check feed message format if the Cloud Function is disabled